1898 New York gubernatorial election: Campaign

 Returning from Cuba as a war hero, Theodore Roosevelt had popular approval but lacked support from the state's Republican political machine, which he had opposed as a member of the State Assembly and Police Commissioner.
-Instead of directly approaching Republican bosses Thomas C. Platt and Benjamin Odell, Roosevelt first approached the Citizens Union, a good government organization, and suggested the nomination of a state ticket.
-The Citizens' Union Executive Committee endorsed the Roosevelt plan with only three dissenting votes.
-An "Independent Citizens' Committee" was formed, and six thousand signatures were gathered on a petition to file a ticket, with the signers believing that Roosevelt headed the ticket and that the Citizens Union backed it.
+Instead of directly approaching Republican bosses Thomas C. Platt and Benjamin Odell, Roosevelt first approached the Citizens Union, a good government organization, and suggested the nomination of an independent good-government ticket.
+The executive committee of the Citizens Union endorsed the Roosevelt plan with only three dissenting votes.
+As a result, an "Independent Citizens' Committee" was formed, and six thousand signatures were gathered on a petition for ballot access, with most signers believing that Roosevelt headed the ticket and that the Citizens Union backed it.

-Facing uncertain prospects of a three-cornered election against Roosevelt and the Democratic Party, the Republican bosses instead offered Roosevelt the nomination against the wishes of Governor Frank S. Black.
+Facing the uncertain prospect of a three-cornered election against Roosevelt and the rival Democratic Party, the bosses instead offered Roosevelt the Republican nomination against the wishes of incumbent Frank S. Black.
 On September 24, three days ahead of the Republican state convention, Roosevelt suddenly declined to run on the independent ticket.

 Results

-The state convention met on September 27 at Saratoga Springs, New York.
-Sereno E. Payne was Temporary Chairman until the choice of Horace White as Permanent Chairman.
-Theodore Roosevelt was nominated for governor on the first ballot.
+The state convention met on September 27 at Saratoga Springs with Sereno E. Payne serving as temporary chairman.
+Horace White was elected as permanent chairman, and Roosevelt was nominated for governor on the first ballot.